ShorelineCrypto/cheetahcoin/doc/Android_Userland_App/arm64/README.md

 # Mobile Mining on Android 64 bits phone (arm64) with UserLand App

-This folder describe how to CPU mine Nengcoin (NENG) on 64 bits android phone (arm64).
+This folder describe how to CPU mine Cheetahcoin (CHTA) on 64 bits android phone (arm64).

 ### Step 1: Install and setup UserLand app from Google Play Store